 A repository is a place where scholars can deposit digital content they have created.
 These open access repositories accept all types of scholarly materials—virtually any digital material that the institution wishes to preserve.

 Repositories exist for individual institutions (e.g. IRO at the University of Iowa) and for specific disciplines.
-Examples and information about repositories can be found on the tab titled publishing models.
+Examples and information about repositories can be found on the tab titled Open Access Models.

 IRO accepts the following content: